-- Bottom 50%-uses only the bottom 50% of the five side cameras and excludes the top camera from its calculations. - Top 50%-uses only top 50% of the five side cameras and includes the top camera in its calculations.
+Bottom 50%-uses only the bottom 50% of the five side cameras and excludes the top camera from its calculations.

+- Top 50%-uses only top 50% of the five side cameras and includes the top camera in its calculations.
 This is the upside down version of the first mode, used when the camera is mounted upside down (for example, on a helicopter). - Full Image-uses the entire image of all six cameras for its calculations.
 This is the default.

-For 8-bit pixel formats, the auto exposure modes are set for image capture using LadybugCapPro and set for post processing using the Ladybug API.
-For 12- and 16-bit pixel formats, the auto exposure modes are set both for image capture and post processing using LadybugCapPro.
+For some data formats - 8-bit and JPEG12Processed - the auto exposure modes are set for image capture using LadybugCapPro and set for post processing using the Ladybug API.

+For other data formats - JPEG12 - the auto exposure modes are set both for image capture and post processing using LadybugCapPro.